Psychological & Brain Sciences Major, Personality and Individual Differences Specialization

 Requirements for the Personality and Individual Differences Specialization

 This specialization allows students to acquire deeper knowledge of how and why individuals differ from one another and the ways in which individual (e.g., personality) and group (e.g., gender) differences influence behavior, emotion, experience, identity, and psychopathology.
-The core course for the specialization (Psych 353) considers personality more generally.
+The core course for the specialization (PSYCH 3530 Psychology of Personality) considers personality more generally.
 The seminars explore, in depth, specific aspects of personality and individual differences, including biological bases of individual differences (i.e., genetics), the interpersonal processes associated with personality and personality judgment, individual differences in self and identity, group differences, and personality pathology.

 Advisor/coordinator: Professor Tammy English